MicrosoftDocs/azure-docs/articles/security/benchmarks/bastion-security-baseline.md

 >[!TIP]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/39730).

-**Guidance**: Not applicable; Azure Bastion doesn't allow access to virtual machine over RDP/SSH using AAD credentials.
+**Guidance**: Azure Bastion doesn't allow access to virtual machine over RDP/SSH using AAD credentials.
 User can access Azure portal using AAD authentication to launch Azure Bastion service to connect to  virtual machine over RDP/SSH.

-Please provide customer guidance for this control specific to your offering.
-More detail can be found on what guidance to include for this control in the self-service wiki guide.

-Mark this control work item as 'Submitted for Review' when ready for the benchmark team to review.
+AAD credential can also be used to manage bastion deployment ( Create, Update and delete)

 **Azure Security Center monitoring**: Not applicable